Mastercard/carbon-calculator-reference-app/README.md

 10. **Bulk Enroll FPAN**
 Allows a registered Service Provider to add list of new Payment Cards under its profile

+11. **Get Survey Questions** <br/>
+The Survey API offers essential features for seamless onboarding onto the Engagement Services platform, enabling integration with diverse surveys designed to fine-tune a Climate Profile.

+12. **Update Profiles** <br/>
+The Profile Service calculates a climate profile based on the answers from a Survey obtained from the Surveys Service.

+13. **Update Insights** <br/>
+The Insights Service delivers insights and other suggestions that can inform you about what you can do in order to reduce your footprint.

+14. **Get Insights by ID** <br/>
+Fetches a given Insight and marks it as viewed in your profile.
+Issuer has to save the profile locally and send it in future communication with Engagement Services.

+15. **Get Benchmarks** <br/>
+Returns a benchmark for a specific country for the year 2020, monthly or yearly.

 More details can be found [here](https://stage.developer.mastercard.com/drafts/carbon-calculator/staging/documentation/use-cases/).